Photo by bauhaus1000 from Getty Images Signature via Canva.com

 There’s a lot of thought, research, and intention behind each location's BAH.

-Every year, the government collects housing cost data for about 300 military housing areas across the U.S. (including Alaska and Hawaii).
-With help from the local military housing offices and input from nearby commands, they determine the cost for adequate housing units in that area or a particular neighborhood.
+Every year, the government collects housing cost data for about 300 military housing areas across the U.S., including Alaska and Hawaii.
+With help from local military housing offices and input from nearby commands, the cost of adequate housing units in that area or a particular neighborhood is determined.

-Factors also include the median current market rent and the average cost of utilities (electricity, heat, water/sewer).
+Factors also include the median current market rent and the average cost of utilities such as electricity, heat, water, and sewer.

-The calculations to determine BAH rates are so deliberate that six housing profiles are created to account for the different home types and number of bedrooms for each area.
-Then, the BAH is calculated for each pay grade for those with and without dependents.
+The Department of Defense carefully calculates BAH rates.
+It creates six housing profiles to account for different home types and the number of bedrooms in each area.
+Then, the department calculates the rates for each pay grade, distinguishing between those with and without dependents, to determine the final BAH amounts

-While understanding the ins and outs of BAH doesn’t change your allowance, it might help grow your understanding of the topic.
+While understanding the ins and outs of BAH doesn’t change the allowance, it helps with an understanding of the topic.

 What BAH Is Intended to Cover

 “Your BAH isn’t intended to cover 100% of your housing expenses—95% is more accurate.
 That leaves the remaining 5% coming from the remainder of your paycheck.
 Is 5% a lot?
-As far as percentages are concerned, no. But depending on where you live, you might find that 5% equates to several hundred dollars—a crucial thing to keep in mind as you start drafting your budget to stay within your new BAH rate.” — Tips for Living Within Your BAH
+As far as percentages are concerned, no. But depending on where you live, you might find that 5% equates to several hundred dollars.” -Tips for Living Within Your BAH

 What BAH Is Not

 Remember, BAH is based on the cost of housing in an area.
-It’s not calculated by a member's expenses.
-This means that you’ll find that some thrive within the allotted BAH, while others think it falls short of their financial needs.
-Ultimately, it comes down to budgeting.
+It does not factor in other expenses.
+Some service members thrive within the allotted BAH, though with constant market fluctuations, others feel it falls short of their financial needs.
+Strategic budgeting helps stretch BAH.

 When BAH Doesn't Apply

-When you move overseas (not Hawaii or Alaska), you’ll find that BAH no longer applies.
-Instead, the Overseas Housing Allowance (OHA) replaces it.
+When a military member moves overseas (not including Hawaii or Alaska), they'll find that the Overseas Housing Allowance (OHA) replaces BAH.

 The Cost of Living Allowance (COLA) is another government allotment provided to military members in specified areas, both CONUS (Continental U.S.) and OCONUS (overseas).

-- CONUS COLA is designed to help offset higher prices in the highest cost-of-living locations that exceed the average cost in the continental U.S. by 8 percent or more.
+The government provides CONUS COLA to help offset higher prices in the highest cost-of-living locations that exceed the average cost in the continental U.S. by seven percent or more.

-When applicable, COLA offers a cushion to help ease your budget and maintain your standard of living in higher cost of living locations.
-While it’s usually not enough to rework your numbers, you shouldn’t overlook it before analyzing your finances and starting your house hunt.
+When applicable, COLA offers a cushion to help ease a service member's budget and maintain their standard of living.
+While it’s usually not enough to rework the numbers, it's best not to overlook it before analyzing finances and starting the house hunt.

 Find out how much you qualify for with these COLA calculators: